wtnwin111/interview/src/com/interview/books/topcoder/README.md

     If someone is unable to move he loses (so the one who removes the last coin is the winner).

     *HINT: Let n1, n2, … nk, be the sizes of the piles.
-It is a losing position for the player whose turn it is if and only if n1xor n2 xor .. xor nk = 0.*
+It is a losing position for the player whose turn it is if and only if n1 xor n2 xor .. xor nk = 0.*